church-st-chihuahuas/tiffin/README.md

 # Sprint 1 - Due July 5th @ 3pm

-Forcast of Story points: 24
+Forecast of Velocity: 24 Story Points per Sprint Rationale for Velocity: This is foundational work that will help us understand how fast we can go.
-Rational for Story points: This is foundational work that will help us understand how fast we can go.
+Half-velocity is 12 Story Points; all stories are less than 12 Story Points